How-To Creole

 How to Ask Someone to Introduce Himself

-- 3. To ask someone what he does for work, say Ki travay ou fè or Ki sa ou fè and then say what your role, job or assignment is.
+• 3.
+To ask someone what he does for work, say Ki travay ou fè? or Ki sa ou fè?

-When asking where somone is from you cna be more specific by saying ki kote and then say the name of the area you are referring to.
+When asking where somone is from, you can be more specific by saying ki kote and then say the name of the area you are referring to.

 What country are you from?